Biodiversity prospects for Antarctica

-The Strategic Plan for Biodiversity, adopted under the auspices of the Convention on Biological Diversity, provides the basis for taking effective action to curb biodiversity loss across the planet by 2020Ðan urgent imperative.
+The Strategic Plan for Biodiversity, adopted under the auspices of the Convention on Biological Diversity, provides the basis for taking effective action to curb biodiversity loss across the planet by 2020 an urgent imperative.
 Yet, Antarctica and the Southern Ocean, which encompass 10% of the planet’s surface, are excluded from assessments of progress against the Strategic Plan.
 The situation is a lost opportunity for biodiversity conservation globally.
 We provide such an assessment.
 Our evidence suggests, surprisingly, that for a region so remote and apparently pristine as the Antarctic, the biodiversity outlook is similar to that for the rest of the planet.
 Promisingly, however, much scope for remedial action exists.
 [Image from S.L.
 Chown]

 - Top 0.5% for our paper

-- Connections in 3D
+- Green connections in 3D